 Students who wish to study courses that are not currently available at Lakes Grammar may study them by distance education.
 Unfortunately the NSW Department of Education charges non-government schools high fees for these courses.
 The school will provide Years 11 and 12 distance education students with annual fee relief of 50% per distance education subject.
-The remaining 50% will not be subsidised because of the cost involved to the school in the administration and supervision of distance education students.
+The remaining 50% is the responsibility of parents and carers to finance.

 Parents will pay the full course cost at the time of submission of the application to the school.
 In October/November, after any changes in enrolments are finalised the school will then credit their account for the fee relief amount.
 Lakes Grammar generally only allows students in Years 11 and 12 to undertake Distance Education courses.

 Example: A Year 11 student who studies a language at a cost of $800 will be granted fee relief equal to 50% of $800 which equals $400.

 Please note that if a student withdraws from a course after the withdrawal cut-off date, the parent will still have to pay the full cost of the course.

 Students in Years 11 and 12 may wish to study a vocational education course through TAFE.
 These students will be provided with a deduction of $400 per subject per annum.
 However, if the cost to parents after the discounts have been provided falls below nil then the parents will not be charged, and no refund granted.

 TVET fees are also eligible for a government subsidy (this amount changes each year but was $800 in 2021).
 Parents will be invoiced the cost of the TVET course less the estimated government subsidy and the $400 fee relief provided by the school during Term 1.
 Please note that if a student withdraws from a course after the withdrawal cut-off date, parents will still have to pay the full cost of the course.